 Kelly Educational Staffing coordinates and manages all aspects of our substitute employee program.
-All future substitute teachers and substitute secretary needs for Maplewood Richmond Heights School District will be filled by Kelly Educational Staffing.
+All future substitute teachers and substitute secretaries needed for Maplewood Richmond Heights School District will be filled by Kelly Educational Staffing.

 Process to Become a Substitute Teacher/Secretary